H.P. Lovecraft and Nicholas Roerich in New York

 One unfortunate aspect of H.P.
 Lovecraft is his racism, with his frequent ugly remarks against the wide variety of non-Anglo-Saxon races and cultures appearing in his works.

 Lovecraft was narrower than your run-of-the-mill White Supremicist.
 Unlike, say, the American politician Strom Thurmond or his apologist Trent Lott, for whom being Western European would have been "white enough", Lovecraft felt that people of English descent were better than all others.
+A Paler Shade of White, you see.
 Some have theorized that Lovecraft was disillusioned and threatened by the United Kingdom's loss of power, failure to dominate the conflicts of the Boer War and World War I, and decreasing control over India through the 1920s.
+So were a lot of other people, but they didn't all become foaming racists.

-But then just a few weeks after his mother's death he attended an amateur journalist convention in Boston and met Sonia Greene.
+But then, just a few weeks after his mother's death, Lovecraft attended an amateur journalist convention in Boston and met Sonia Greene.

 Sonia Greene was seven years older than Lovecraft and of Ukrainian-Jewish descent.
 She worked as an executive at the Ferle Heller department store, making $10,000 a year.
 This was five times the average income for an entire family at the time.
 This allowed her to have a nice apartment in Brooklyn where she organized literary gatherings.
 Lovecraft began to visit her in New York in 1922, describing the visits' "revivifying" effect.